OneSpan Inc. (NASDAQ:OSPN) Shares Sold by Goldman Sachs Group Inc.

 In other news, major shareholder T Kendall Hunt sold 26,000 shares of the company’s stock in a transaction on Wednesday, September 15th.
 The stock was sold at an average price of $20.25, for a total value of $526,500.00.
 The sale was disclosed in a filing with the SEC, which is available through this link.
 19.30% of the stock is owned by corporate insiders.

 A number of analysts recently weighed in on OSPN shares.
-Colliers Securities restated a “buy” rating and issued a $30.00 price target on shares of OneSpan in a research note on Friday, September 3rd.
 TheStreet downgraded OneSpan from a “c-” rating to a “d+” rating in a research note on Monday, August 30th.
 BTIG Research restated a “hold” rating on shares of OneSpan in a research note on Friday, November 12th.
-Finally, Zacks Investment Research upgraded OneSpan from a “sell” rating to a “hold” rating in a research note on Tuesday, August 17th.
+Zacks Investment Research upgraded OneSpan from a “sell” rating to a “hold” rating in a research note on Tuesday, August 17th.
+Finally, Colliers Securities restated a “buy” rating and issued a $30.00 price target on shares of OneSpan in a research note on Friday, September 3rd.
 Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
 According to MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $34.67.

 OneSpan Profile